Silence in the Library: Casting

 For the role of River Song, whom executive producer Russell T Davies described as "sort of the Doctor's wife", the production sought to cast Kate Winslet.
 One of Winslet's first acting roles was in the BBC1 teen drama Dark Season, written by Davies.
-The role of River Song eventually went to Alex Kingston, known for starring in the popular US drama ER.
+The role of River Song eventually went to Alex Kingston, who had starred in the US drama ER.
 On Kingston's casting, Davies said "I bloody love her!"
 Kingston had been a fan of Doctor Who as a child.
-Kingston did not initially expect her role to be recurring, only later learning that Moffat had always intended for Song to come back for return appearances.
+Kingston was not told her role was supposed to be recurring, learning only later that Moffat always intended for Song to come back for return appearances.

 Kingston enjoyed getting to play an unusual action hero female role, and praised the show for its variety of settings and opportunities "to relive one's childhood fantasies" playing with laser guns and wearing varied costumes from one appearance to the next.
-In regards to having to speak complicated dialogue, she said that she had "work[ed] with a medical consultant on ER, who'd explain what we were saying, so I'd say it with a purpose and a truth.
-On Doctor Who, I've no idea what some of my lines mean!"
+In regards to having to speak complicated dialogue, she said that unlike ER, "On Doctor Who, I've no idea what some of my lines mean!"
 Discussing her role alongside Tennant and Tate in her 2008 introductory episode, Kingston said, "We just clicked.
-I've done guest roles on other shows, but rarely have I felt such a warm bond."
-About working with Kingston, Tate later said that, "I'm a huge ER fan.
-When you hold people in awe, it's almost a disappointment when they come in and they're utterly normal.
-But Alex isn't disappointing at all.
-She's such a lovely person."
-Tennant was quoted as saying that, "Alex is terrific.
-When she's telling you stories about hanging out with George Clooney, you know she's pretty cool."
+I've done guest roles on other shows, but rarely have I felt such a warm bond", a sentiment that Tennant and Tate shared."

+The role of Strackman Lux went to Steve Pemberton, who is best known for his work as a member of The League of Gentlemen.
+He also appeared in Blackpool with David Tennant.
+The roles of the other team members, being minor, went to newcomers, though care was taken to ensure that one could grasp instantly who everyone on the expedition was.

-In 2020, Moffat revealed that he had envisioned Colin Salmon's character as a future incarnation of the Doctor.
+In 2020, Moffat revealed that he had envisioned Colin Salmon's character, Dr. Moon, as a future incarnation of the Doctor.

-Salmon later played Salway in the audio play Wirrn Dawn.

-Daniel Peacock, the brother of Harry Peacock, who here plays Proper Dave, had previously appeared in the 1988 serial The Greatest Show in the Galaxy as Nord the Vandal.

 Filming and effects

-Filming took place at the Old Swansea Central Library in late January and early February 2008, and the Brangwyn Hall in Swansea, Wales.